On the first Saturday in June, businesses across North Carolina show their support for conservation…

 For more information about racism in conservation work, we recommend this article, "Environmentalism’s Racist History," written by former Durham resident Jedediah Purdy.

-- Sometimes TLC tells part of the history of our properties or their previous owners through the name of a preserve: Irvin Farm, Brumley Forest, Williamson Preserve.
+We'd also like to share a few examples of things TLC's diversity, equity, and inclusion work:- Sometimes TLC tells part of the history of our properties or their previous owners through the name of a preserve: Irvin Farm, Brumley Forest, Williamson Preserve.
 When TLC opened Horton Grove in 2012, we named the trails in honor of the enslaved people and their descendants who worked the land and lived on it for generations.
 We are also working to document and share the histories of Black and indigenous communities at the future Williamson Preserve.

 - TLC board members are recruited for their commitment to conservation and their expertise.
 We also use a “diversity matrix” that includes geography (since we serve six counties), gender, age, and race.